 As far as I could tell, none of the streetscape containers had irrigation lines to them, relying on rainfall and/or hand-watering.
 Wow, never in Adelaide!

-Unlike the wildflowers I saw in the Dolomites, all of the container plants are equally common here in Oz: geraniums, petunias, marguerites, pelargoniums, salvias, lobelias, alyssum, bacopa, marigolds, pansies, even solanum, mandevilla and sun impatiens.
+Unlike the wildflowers I saw in the Dolomites, all of the container plants are equally common here in Oz: geraniums (Pelargonium hybrids), petunias, marguerites, pelargoniums, salvias, lobelias, alyssum, bacopa, marigolds, pansies, even solanum, mandevilla and sun impatiens.

 However, here in Oz we tend to see less variety in each container, though more multi-planted baskets and bowls are becoming available in our nurseries.